DennyScott/dennyscott.io/content/posts/2019-25-08---intro-to-tree-shaking.md

 ## Brief Overview of Dead Code Elimination

 We took a deeper dive into what [dead code elimination](https://medium.com/better-programming/reducing-js-bundle-size-a6533c183296) is in a previous post in this series.
-None the less let's have a quick refresher on what dead code elimination is, as it will be pivotal to understanding Treeshaking, as tree shaking uses the same technique.
+None the less let's have a quick refresher on what dead code elimination is, as it will be pivotal to understanding Tree shaking, as tree shaking uses the same technique.
 If you would like a deeper dive into the topic, I do recommend looking at the linked article above.

 Dead code elimination (DCE) is the process of removing code that is either unused or inaccessible.
 Tools like [Terser](https://github.com/terser-js/terser) usually handle DCE in conjunction with build systems like Webpack.
 An example of DCE would be the following example